 These companies are valued in the billions of dollars right now.
 So, imagine the possibilities when they go public…

-I want to take a closer look at Uber, Pinterest, and Airbnb.
-These three companies have crafted themselves into household names and have a lot to gain when they go public...
+I want to take a closer look at Uber, CrowdStrike, and Airbnb.
+These three companies have crafted themselves into household names and have a lot to gain from going public...

 Uber Technologies is a ride-hailing company that gives users the ability to hail a ride in the company's app when in need of transportation.

-It's aims to go public in the second half of 2019.
-With a slow start to 2019, Uber was able to take the first quarter of 2019 and make sure that it had everything in line with its business in terms of financials and growth potential.
+It aims to go public in the second half of this year.
+With a slow start to 2019, Uber took the first quarter to make sure that it had everything in line with its business in terms of financials and growth potential.

-Uber is seeking to sell $10 billion worth of stock for its IPO.
-Uber’s offering has the ability to make it one of the biggest technology IPO in history -- surpassing Chinese e-commerce, Alibaba Group Holding’s offering back in 2014.
-Alibaba’s IPO raised $21.8 billion.
+The company is seeking to sell $10 billion worth of stock for its IPO.
+If it succeeds, it could be one of the biggest technology IPOs in history — surpassing Chinese e-commerce brand Alibaba Group Holding’s offering back in 2014.
+Its IPO raised $21.8 billion.
 With Uber’s offering, the company is aiming for a valuation between $90 billion and $100 billion.
-Uber was recently valued at $76 billion in the private fundraising market, but now, investment bankers are saying that the company could be worth as much as $120 billion.
+The company was recently valued at $76 billion on the private fundraising market, but now, investment bankers are saying that it could be worth as much as $120 billion.

-Last year, Uber reported a revenue of $11.3 billion -- 42% up from the previous year.
-The company also reported its gross bookings from rides at $50 billion.
-Despite growth in those areas, the company has lost $3.3 billion.
-In 2017, Uber’s lost $4.5 million.
-What’s important to recognize with Uber is if its losses are shrinking, and if it could be on a path of profitability in the future.
+Last year, Uber reported revenue of $11.3 billion — up 42% from the previous year.
+The company also reported $50 billion from its gross rides bookings.
+Despite growth in those areas, the company has lost $3.3 billion — down from its $4.5 million 2017 loss.
+What’s important to recognize here is that if its losses are shrinking, it could be on the path to future profitability.

 As of right now, Uber operates in more than 70 countries.
 The company wants to expand its other areas of business, like food delivery, scooters, bikes, and freight hauling.
-Ride-hailing accounted for less than 50% of Uber's overall business, which means that its other areas are growing.
-These other areas are growing and will continue to contribute to Uber's overall business.
+Ride-hailing accounted for less than 50% of Uber's overall business, which means that its other areas are growing and will continue to contribute to the company's overall business.

-The company made a recent $3.1 billion acquisition of ride-hailing company, Careem.
-Careem is based in Dubai that has operations in over 100 cities and 14 countries in the Middle East, Africa, and South Asia.
-This was a smart acquisition for Uber, especially when it comes to showing investors and potential investors that the company is serious about moving forward in transportation at a global level.
+Uber made a recent $3.1 billion acquisition of ride-hailing company called Careem, which is based in Dubai and has operations in over 100 cities and 14 countries in the Middle East, Africa, and South Asia.
+This was a smart acquisition for Uber, especially since it shows current and potential investors that it is serious about moving forward in transportation at a global level.

 It’s ride-hailing competitor, Lyft, went public on March 29.
-While Lyft is much smaller when compared to Uber, it didn’t act like a smaller competitor when it was public.
-It priced its IPO at $72 per share and raised about $2.3 billion in its offering, which brings the company to a $24 billion valuation.
+And while Lyft is much smaller, it didn’t behave like a smaller competitor when it went public.
+It priced its IPO at $72 per share and raised about $2.3 billion in its offering, bringing the company to a $24 billion valuation.

-Lyft had a first day of trading with a 30% increase throughout its first day of trading.
-However, as its first week of trading went on shares lowered and could continue to lower.
-The IPO dust needs to settle with this one especially because of the hype and the skepticism of the company being profitable and having realistic plans for future growth.
-Those two things are what attracts investors to a company.
+Lyft saw a 30% increase throughout its first day of trading.
+However, as its first week of trading went on, shares fell.
+Unfortunately, this trend could continue.
+The IPO dust needs to settle with this one, especially because of the hype leading up to its debut and the skepticism surrounding the company's future growth and ability to be profitable.
+Those two things are what attract investors to a company.

-If you're not familiar with this company, you should know that it provides an online and app platform for home-sharing.
-Users can put their houses, or rooms in their houses, up to be shared with other users looking for a place to stay.
+If you're not familiar with this company, you should know that it provides an online platform and app for home sharing.
+Users can post their entire homes, or rooms in their homes, to be shared with other users looking for a place to stay.
 It's a unique concept, and it's paying off.

 This past year was a phenomenal one for Airbnb.
 It made more than a billion dollars in revenue for the third quarter of 2018.
-Not to mention, its platform is growing.
-According to the company, more than 400 million guests arrivals have been logged at Airbnb lodgings since the service launched in 2008.
+And its platform is growing.
+According to the company, more than 400 million guest arrivals have been logged at Airbnb lodgings since the service launched in 2008.

-Airbnb has been valued at $30 billion and is on the list of the largest U.S. startups.
-In 2018, it directed a lot of attention toward expanding its business.
+Airbnb has been valued at $30 billion and is on the list of the largest U.S. start-ups.
+In 2018, it directed a lot of attention towards expanding its business.
 It's launched new services and offerings to help ramp up that growth.

-One example of a new service and offering is adding hotels and luxury homes to its platforms, which gives users more choices, and more familiar choices, but all through the same easy-to-use platform.
-As of right now, Airbnb is preparing for its public debut which could very well happen this year.
+One example is the addition of hotels and luxury homes to its platforms, expanding the variety of accommodations and giving users more familiar choices.
+As of right now, Airbnb is preparing for its public debut, which could very well happen this year.